SkylineCommunications/dataminer-docs/connector-help/connector_help/Panasonic_Super_Hi-Vision_Recorder.md

 # Panasonic Super Hi-Vision Recorder

-The Panasonic Super Hi-Vision Recorder driver allows the user to remotely operate, control, and monitor the device.
+The Panasonic Super Hi-Vision Recorder connector allows the user to remotely operate, control, and monitor the device.

 ## About